Are you a mouth breather?

-Essentially an incorrect form of respiration, mouth breathing can happen for a number of reasons.
+Essentially an incorrect form of respiration, someone might be a mouth breather for a number of reasons.
 “Some kids do it out of habit,” explains Dr. Veronique Benhamou, director of periodontology at McGill University in Montreal.
 “Their bite may be off, or the position of the jaw and teeth may be such that when they sleep, their lips don’t quite close.”A child may also suffer from abnormally large tonsils, which can obstruct breathing.

 Dr. Harry Hoediono, president of the Ontario Dental Association, says mouth breathing may also occur as a result of a birth defect, like a deviated septum, that may make it more difficult to breathe through the nose.
 “It could even be a skeletal deformity that has never been picked up on, but that makes it easier for someone to breathe if they lean forward and breathe through their mouth,” he explains.

-Dr. Hoediono also says that some people, especially older people, can end up mouth breathing as a result of taking medication, a condition called xerostomia.
+Dr. Hoediono also says that some people, especially older people, can become a mouth breather as a result of taking medication, a condition called xerostomia.
 “In these cases, the dryness can be painful.
 It can feel like the mouth is burning,” he says.
 Mouth breathing can also develop after glands are damaged during chemotherapy and radiation treatments.

 Why is it a problem?

 One of the most common side effects of mouth breathing is an excessively dry mouth.
 Under normal conditions, saliva continuously washes bacteria from the mouth.
 If your mouth is dry, however, that bacteria can more readily take hold and cause problems like cavities.
 “That’s because dry membranes are easier to invade,” explains Dr. Hoediono.

 In children, mouth breathing can also lead to permanent skeletal deformities.
 That’s because it promotes the growth of the upper jaw, rather than the lower jaw.
 “The result is a large overbite and a gummy smile.”